-Our cat/kitten adoption fees are $80.
+Our cat/kitten adoption fees are $80 for cats over 1 year and $100 for kittens up to a year of age.
 This fee includes spay/neuter, distemper and rabies shots, micro chip, and FIV and Feline leukemia testing.
 Cats and kittens will be spayed or neutered before leaving the shelter.

 Things to consider before adopting a cat: